IBM/telco-network-cloud-drivers/content/user-guides/authenticated-api-requests.md

 # Making an API call

-LM uses the standard OAuth 2.0 mechanism to authenticate incoming API requests.
+TNCO uses the standard OAuth 2.0 mechanism to authenticate incoming API requests.
 This requires some additional tokens to be setup in the headers of any HTTPS request that is made.

 The following steps make use of the Postman Client to demonstrate how to make authenticated API calls.